 Following the transmission, ATA, GBT, and Medicina teams will process the signal and then make it available to the public for decoding.

-The SETI Institute will securely store the processed data in collaboration with Filecoin, the world's largest decentralized storage network.
+The SETI Institute will securely store the processed data in collaboration with IPFS (InterPlanetary File System), the world's largest decentralized storage network.
 This collaborative effort ensures the preservation and accessibility of the processed data, safeguarding its availability for further analysis and decoding endeavors.
+The processed data can be downloaded here.

-"We're thrilled to partner with SETI on this groundbreaking project," said Stefaan Verveat, Head of Network Growth at Protocol Labs, the company behind Filecoin.
+"We're thrilled to partner with SETI on this groundbreaking project," said Stefaan Vervaet, Head of Network Growth at Protocol Labs.
 "Our decentralized data storage solutions are ideally suited for the secure and reliable storage of the vast amounts of data generated by this project."

 Anyone working to decode and interpret the message can discuss the process in the A Sign in Space Discord server.
 Submissions of findings, thoughts, and artistic and scientific inputs may be made through the dedicated submission form on the project’s website: https://asignin.space/decode-the-message/